3 ways to improve your brain health

-AJ shared invaluable tips on ways to maximize brain function, while minimizing risk as we age.
+AJ shared valuable tips on ways to maximize brain function, and minimize risk as we age.
 Brain health is something we can optimize at any any stage of our lives, and has the most significant impact on our overall health.

 According to AJ, the three keys to minimize cognitive decline are to exercise more, use your brain, and eat right.
 As simple as it seems, these actions to maximize brain health can make a tremendous impact on cognitive health, as well as improve physical health.
 Taking a holistic approach to supporting cognitive function encourages alchemy of the mind and body connection.
 When we take care of one aspect of our health, we are supporting other vital functions of the body.

 Below, we summarize AJ’s key points around the importance of these three areas.

 1. Exercise more

 Oxygen and glucose are essential to brain function, which regular exercise supports.
 When we exercise on a regular basis, it improves blood flow which brings more oxygen to the brain.
 It’s important to note that exercise causes the release of endorphins, which helps to manage symptoms of anxiety & depression, and combat the effects of increased cortisol levels.
 Regulating hormones in the body also improves attention span, verbal reasoning and memory.
 Studies show that when certain hormones aren’t regulated, there can be permanent changes to cognitive function, which can lead to memory loss and a lack of clarity.